NewsLocal NewsNORTHERN UTAH

 Posted

-SOUTH WEBER, Utah — It seemed like your average day at Highmark Charter School, athletic director Clay Jackson was putting equipment away on the field when something caught his eye.
+SOUTH WEBER, Utah — It seemed like an average day Friday at Highmark Charter School in South Weber, when something caught the eye of athletic director Clay Jackson as he was putting away field equipment.

 First grade teacher Hilary Bingham was in a planning meeting when the lights went out.

-A car had crashed into Rocky Mountain power equipment, and sparks started to fly with the person still trapped inside the car.
+A car had crashed into Rocky Mountain Power equipment, sending sparks flying with the person still trapped inside the vehicle.

 Clay then ran into the business next door.

-The person was taken to the hospital with non-life-threatening injuries, and besides being without power, nearby businesses are still standing.
+The driver was taken to the hospital with non-life-threatening injuries, and besides being without power, nearby businesses are still standing.

-“I see him out in the hall whenever there's a conflict with a child, and he takes it upon himself to sit down and talk with them,” Bingham said, “Clay is an incredible leader, and I think he deserves to be recognized for being such an amazing hero, and not just in this incident, but an everyday hero in our school.”
+“I see him out in the hall whenever there's a conflict with a child, and he takes it upon himself to sit down and talk with them,” she shared, “Clay is an incredible leader, and I think he deserves to be recognized for being such an amazing hero, and not just in this incident, but an everyday hero in our school.”

 South Weber Fire said Rocky Mountain Power is working to restore power in the area, but for some places, that may take up to 24 hours.